altocodenl/acweb/blog/20200813-we-remember-by-association.md

 Photos are triggers for memories.
 To organize memories we have to follow how the brain does it.
-# ac;pic: we remember by association
+# tagaway: we remember by association

 > “The physiological data, as well as computational models, suggest that the hippocampus is suited to promote more flexible associations by recognizing relations among items and differentiating overlapping patterns (separating where one sees the person from the places and times of the events).
 This could contribute to the encoding of each unique episode, as well as relating the context-free information into semantic knowledge.”
 [1]